mfrailis/DAS/doc/manual.md

 ## access.json ##

 This file must exists in the $HOME/.das/ directory of the user and contains the credentials to access the databases.
-This file is read runtime therefore changes on them may be performed without any further configuration.
+This file is read run-time therefore changes on them may be performed without any further configuration.

 ~~~{.js}